Geonovum/ogc-api-features-guideline/Roadmap.md

 Seek for cooperation with other INSPIRE data providers in Europe and use the principles as stated in [[PUB-4]].
 The INSPIRE data models contain many non-obligatory fields that remain empty after harmonizing.
 Consider leaving out these empty fields to reduce the output size or use an option not to show them.
 10. **In case of an INSPIRE-dataset**, if not published before, describe the mapping from the INSPIRE data model to the output encoding of the OAPIF and publish it, in order to be INSPIRE compliant.
-11. Adjust your metadata of the dataset with the addition of the OAPIF service.
+11. Adjust your metadata of the dataset with the addition of the OAPIF service as an online resource in a CI_OnlineResource element.
 The [ISO19115 metadata standard](https://docs.geostandaarden.nl/md/mdprofiel-iso19115/#protocol) uses the protocol element to state the type of service.
 A new protocol "OGC API-Features" was added to the list of [protocol values](https://inspire.ec.europa.eu/metadata-codelist/ProtocolValue:1).
-But the given [id](http://www.opengis.net/def/docs/17-069r3) does not resolve.
+But the given [link](http://www.opengis.net/def/docs/17-069r3) behind the label does not resolve.
-As long as it does not resolve, the Dutch profile for metadata can be used with the value: "OGC:API features" https://geonovum.github.io/Metadata-ISO19119/#codelist-protocol.
+The Dutch profile for metadata can also be used with the value: "OGC:API features" https://geonovum.github.io/Metadata-ISO19119/#codelist-protocol.
-The uri provided there does resolve: uri = http://www.opengis.net/def/interface/ogcapi-features.
+The [uri](http://www.opengis.net/def/interface/ogcapi-features) provided there, does also not resolve.
 12. If you host your OAPIF yourself, you could create metadata for the OAPIF service.
 It is probably similar to the metadata of a WFS, except for the protocol element.
 It is no longer mandatory, because the openapi specification can already suffice, provided there is a link to the metadata of the dataset in the service specification and vice versa from the metadata of the dataset to the service.
 An interesting discussion can be found at https://github.com/INSPIRE-MIF/helpdesk/discussions/161.